Major Volcano Is About to Erupt in Iceland: "Residents MUST Evacuate Their Homes"

 Article continues below advertisement

-BBC News reported on Nov.
-13, 2023 that authorities are now less worried about the volcano destroying too much than they were at first; although of course, the eruption may still cause significant structural damage, as well as emit toxic fumes.
+BBC News previously reported on Nov.
+13, 2023 that the eruption may cause significant structural damage, as well as emit toxic fumes.

 Advertisement